BryceSchroeder/delvmod/README.md

 that it can apply, but it can't create patches that can be applied by Magpie.)

-"delvpack.py" - This just converts Delver Archives back and forth between archive files and scripts.
+"delvpack.py" - This just converts Delver Archives back and forth between archive files and unpacked directories.
 First arguement is source, second is destination, it'll figure out what needs to happen.
 Very simple.

 FUTURE DIRECTIONS